 Tuvalu, formerly known as the Ellice Islands, is located midway between Hawaii and Australia in the South Pacific Ocean.
 It comprises nine islands (four reef islands and five coral atolls).
 Tuvalu's population is approximately 11,000, with about half living on the atoll of Funafuti, which is the capital.

 Tuvalu became independent from the United Kingdom in October 1978.
 It is a constitutional monarchy with a 15-member unicameral parliament elected every four years.
 Cabinet consists of the Prime Minister, elected by a majority of the members of parliament, and several ministers.
 The Prime Minister is the head of government.
 There are no organised political parties and members usually align with informal groupings.
-MPs have very close links with their island constituencies and effort is directed towards balancing island representation in Cabinet.
+Members of Parliament have very close links with their island constituencies.

 People to people links